 The operation of the programme has been the subject of an independent external review by a leading member of the bar of Northern Ireland.
 Some changes to the operation of the programme have been implemented as a result.
-Further review of the operation of the programme will take place in 2021 following the completion of the first five-year cycle.
+Further review of the operation of the programme will take place at the completion of its five-year cycle in 2021.